The Chinese contributions to Tibetan astrology

 Prologue

-The first part of this article is a brief preamble on the history of Chinese thought and relations between China and Tibet in the 6th century AD.
-The essay introduces the heart of a divinatory scheme known as the Yellow River Map – essentially based on numerology – which describes the links between the primordial Elements and the opposing and complementary forces of yin and yang.
-The sequence of changes in the Map of the River Lo is analysed below, a divinatory complement to the previous scheme, adopted with some modifications by Tibetan astrologers.
+The first part of this article is a concise preamble regarding the history of Chinese thought and the nature of relations between China and Tibet during the 6th century AD.
+The essay focuses on the Yellow River Map, a divinatory system rooted in numerology that details the connections between the Elements and the opposing and complementary forces of yin and yang.
+The River Lo Map’s sequence of changes is closely examined in the essay as a divinatory counterpart to the earlier scheme, which was adopted with certain modifications by Tibetan astrologers.

 Background